-However, as the log rows deletion cannot use any TRUNCATE command (as with the emaj start group() or emaj reset group() functions), using emaj delete before group() function may take a longer time than simply stopping and restarting the group.
+However, as the log rows deletion cannot use any TRUNCATE command (unlike with the emaj_start_group() or emaj_reset_group() functions), using emaj_delete_before_mark_group() function may take a longer time than simply stopping and restarting the group.
 In return, no lock is set on the tables of the group.
 Its execution may continue while other processes update the application tables.
-Nothing but other E-Maj operations on the same tables wait group. like setting а new mark. would until the end of an emaj_delete_before_mark_group() function execution.
+Nothing but other E-Maj operations on the same tables group, like setting a new mark, would wait until the end of an emaj_delete_before_mark_group() function execution.